Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/for-loops/_index.md

 ## all learners should be able to reason about continue and break in a single for loop

 ## all learners should be able to reason about continue and break within a nested for loop

+## all learners should be able to iterate over strings and arrays

+## all learners should understand the basics of while loops

+## all learners should be able to use loops to solve basic problems such as the